nirtusbro/test/source/source/generic/GenericBoardElement.rst

 .. java:method:: @Override public void setVisited(boolean visited)
    :outertype: GenericBoardElement

-   Postavlja flag posecenosti
+   Sets the visitation flag

-   :param visited: False ako nije, inace true
+   :param visited: True if it has been visited, else false